Decoding 1.84 Meters: A thorough look to Height Conversion and its Applications

 Q: How precise should I be with my conversions?

 A: The required precision depends on the context.
-For many applications, rounding to one or two decimal places is sufficient.
-However, in situations requiring high accuracy, like engineering or scientific research, more precise conversions are necessary.
+Which means for many applications, rounding to one or two decimal places is sufficient.
+Even so, in situations requiring high accuracy, like engineering or scientific research, more precise conversions are necessary.

 -